 Terminal Manhole Connection / P-Trap

-Typically referred to as a P-trap, this is a fabricated polyethylene equivalent to a traditional cast iron P-trap.
-It shares similar dimensions as traditional Cast Iron P-Traps and meets the DSD requirements.
+Typically referred to as a P-trap, this is a fully structural fabricated polyethylene equivalent, to a traditional cast iron P-trap.
+It shares similar dimensions to traditional Cast Iron P-Trap's and meets the requirements given in the following DSD drawings:

-P-traps are installed at the base of terminal manholes to prevent sewer gas (H2SO4) and odours escaping from the manhole within confined areas such as inside the basements in buildings.
-The expected service life of a PE100 P-Trap is 100 years.
-Cast Iron P-Traps need to be replaced after 15-20 years of service due to internal corrosion.
-Polyethylene P-Traps have a 100 year maintenance free life.
+P-traps are installed at the base of terminal manholes to prevent sewer gas (H2SO4) and odours escaping from the manhole (such as the last manhole inside buildings).
+PE P-Trap's have an expected life of 100 years.
+Cast Iron P-Traps need replacing after 15-20 years of service due to internal corrosion.

 When PE is cast into concrete there is no adhesion between PE and cement.
-Due to thermal expansion during curing there is a small gap between the PE and the cured concrete after cooling, this gap allows wastewater to leak past the PE fitting.
-Hydrophilic seals are fitted where the PE meets and exist the concrete, these expand up to 600% when wet and seal around the PE and the concrete chamber walls.
+Due to thermal expansion of the PE during concrete curing, there is a small gap between the PE and the cured concrete after cooling.
+This gap allows wastewater to leak past the PE fitting.
+A Hydrophilic seal is fitted where the PE exits the concrete, this seal expands up to 600% when wet to seal the PE and concrete chamber walls.

 If you are connecting PE pipes to an existing Cast Iron P-Trap click here